 UC DAVIS EAC Study Abroad Award allows all students enrolled in a UC Davis Quarter Abroad program the opportunity to apply.
 Awards will be granted in amounts of $1,000.
-Please check their website regularly for updates on their deadines at: https://quarterabroad.ucdavis.edu/students/Scholarships.aspx
+Please check their website regularly for updates on their deadlines.

 The University of California Education Abroad Program (UCEAP) offers undergraduate research awards annually in each of three disciplinary areas: the humanities, social sciences, and sciences and engineering.
 Each award consists of a $1,000 stipend. distinguished themselves through their excellence in research conducted while abroad on EAP and to encourage other students to become involved in research efforts abroad.

-The Duttenhaver Scholars Program makes awards available for EAP students who will participate in a year-long EAP program.
-This year over 30 awards of $5,000 will be dispersed annually based on academic performance and financial need.
+Duttenhaver Scholars Program makes awards available for EAP students who will participate in a year-long EAP program.
+EAP and the donor, Linda Duttenhaver, value the benefits that come with a year-long program and want to encourage and assist students who are considering this option.
+This year more than 30 awards of $5,000 will be disbursed based on academic performance and financial need.
 Applicants must have a passion for studying abroad and a willingness to embrace and learn from the host country's customs, language, and culture.
-Visit EAP website for more information.

 STUDY ABROAD OPPORTUNITIES IN LATIN AMERICA